Current Nominee for Blues Artist of the Year, Western Canadian Music Awards, Oct. 10-14, 2018

 ‘What’s the Rush?’, Tracy K’s fourth studio album, was released in September 2016, and truly reflects her depth of talent, uninhibited soulful passion, and appetite for storytelling.
-‘What’s the Rush?’ reached number one on Canadian Roots Radio, charting for several months.
-With vocals reminiscent of songstresses like Bonnie Raitt and Janis Joplin, Tracy K effortlessly delivers moodful melodies laced with that unmistakable bluesy groove.
-Impressive reviews amassed from Europe, USA and Canada.
+‘What’s the Rush?’ reached number one on Canadian Roots Radio, charting for months.
+Tracy K effortlessly delivers moodfull melodies laced with that unmistakable bluesy groove.
+Impressive reviews from Europe, USA and Canada rave about her singing, songwriting and harmonica playing.
 Listen closely, and you’ll discover an honesty and authenticity in musicianship and lyricism that can be acquired only from a lifetime of living.

-Tracy K began indelibly stamping her versatility on the Canadian music scene in the late 1980s in Toronto, utilizing her outstanding vocal harmonizing skills in live and studio session work.
+Tracy K began indelibly stamping her versatility on the Canadian music scene in the late 1980s in Toronto, utilizing her outstanding harmonizing skills in live and studio session work.
 Apparently she wasn’t in a rush back then, either, because it took her until 2000 to release her own album, all original.
 She began to tour Canada and USA clubs, blues, jazz and folk festivals, theatre concerts, women-in-blues events, honing her craft and sharing the stage with A-list international blues performers.
 Her songwriting catalogue boasts a song for a movie and two International Songwriting Competition Award Winning songs.

 Tracy K’s recording career continued in 2007 with the release of a second album, the award garnering ‘Old, New, Borrowed & Blues’, and then the five-starred acoustic duo album Canned Heat in 2011.
 In 2014, she was the sole Canadian included on Ruf Records Blues Harp Women compilation album, and Mary4Music's Keeping the Blues Alive: Volume Six.
 She won regional competitions to represent Thunder Bay at the International Blues Challenge in Memphis Tennessee as a band in 2013 and duo in 2014, and was invited to return to Memphis in 2015 as one of the judges.
 While there, she was asked to arrange harmonies on a song for a fellow bluesman at Ardent Studios and had some fun recording at the infamous Sun Studios.

+She also performs in an acoustic blues duo with partner Jamie “Snakeman” Steinhoff, whose mastery of acoustic, Dobro and lap steel guitar is derived from a well-informed history of early blues and folk.
+They have performed several folk festivals and a Home Routes Tour in 2018.
 When not performing, you might find these two selling 'Tracy K's Stolen Apple Jelly' (find the song on the duo release) alongside her CDs at the farmer’s market near her quiet country home in Manitoba.
 And you just might be lucky enough to hear them belt out a blues tune or two.
 Because that’s just the way Tracy K rolls these days, same way she always has: going with the flow, seizing the moment, and living every incarnation of life to the fullest.